nash403/hnze.dev/content/pages/en/resume.md

   - Designed technical foundations: core components, GraphQL service layer, scalable Nuxt 2 architecture (Composition API-ready for Nuxt 3 migration), and Tailwind CSS.
   - Built complex product listing with faceted search optimized to match the business's complex catalog.
   - Designed CMS UI components for Contentful and coordinated governance with API teams and marketing stakeholders.
+  - Collaborated with international teams in Germany, Portugal and Belgium, working in English to align teams across the different markets.
   - Mentored and onboarded developers, supporting team growth and technical alignment.

 #item-7